Skip to main content

 cd examples/rust/composition

-For this example, we will use only the pong directory.
+For this example, we will use only the pong and http-hello2 directories.

 Virtualizing a component